Creative Blocks

 What causes creative block?

-- Stress: High stress levels can lead to mental exhaustion and make it difficult to think creatively.
+Stress: High stress levels can lead to mental exhaustion and make it difficult to think creatively.
 When you’re feeling overwhelmed, it can leave you feeling with a lack of mental energy to engage in problem solving.

-In this video by Alan Dix, an HCI expert, he suggests that creative block can come from a lack of diversity in one's experiences.
+In this video by Professor Alan Dix, HCI expert, he suggests that creative block can come from a lack of diversity in one's experiences.
 He recommends trying new things and exposing oneself to different cultures, ideas, and perspectives to help overcome creative blocks.

 Show Hide video transcript